 Step 1 - If you have not already downloaded Ops Manager, please see Part 1 for the download URL.
 Deploy the Ops Manager OVA (pcf-vsphere-2.0-build*.ova) to your Management vSphere Cluster, this can be done using either the vSphere Web/H5 Client or even via Automation using OVFTool or PowerCLI.
 There a several OVF Properties that you will want to fill out such as the admin credentials, DNS Hostname and the desired network settings.
 Once the deployment has completed, go ahead and power on the VM.

 Step 2 - Once Ops Manager is ready, you can connect to it using a web browser by simply providing the DNS hostname and/or IP Address of the system.
 You should be prompted to select the authentication type and for our setup, we will simply use the Internal Authentication option.
+For integrating with Active Directory or other directory services, you can do so by connecting Ops Manager to VMware Identity Manager (vIDM) which is an external identity provider.
+For more details, please see this blog post here.

 Step 3 - Once you are logged into Ops Manager, you will see see that the BOSH Tile has already been imported but is un-configured (denoted by orange coloring) which means BOSH itself has not yet been deployed.
 Go ahead and click on the tile to begin the configuration.